 - a.
 A list of the articles, including the authors, title, publication details (journal, pages, year), area, quartile, impact factor and, if they have been published, number of citations. - b.
 Authorisation of the thesis supervisor for the submission of an article-based thesis. - c.
-Description of the contribution of the doctoral candidate to each article and, if there are coauthors who are not the doctoral candidate or the thesis supervisor(s), reasons for including their contributions in the thesis and a description of these contributions, in a document endorsed by the co-authors of the articles. - d.
+A justification of the contribution of the doctoral candidate to each of the articles in the collection. - d.
 Written authorisation of the co-authors of the articles for their submission as part of an article-based thesis if there are co-authors other than the doctoral candidate and the thesis supervisor(s). - e.
 If there are co-authors other than the doctoral candidate and the thesis supervisor(s), a waiver by the co-authors who are not doctorate holders of the right to submit them as part of another doctoral thesis.